learn-co-students/artist-song-modules-cb-000/README.md

 #### The `Memorable` Module

 Let's define our module.
 Create a `concerns` folder inside `lib`.
 This is where we'll store our modules.
+It is a common practice to create a foler called `concerns` and use that folder holds modules that will be used across classes in an object oriented Ruby project.

 Inside the `concerns` folder, create a file called `memorable.rb`.
 Open up that file and define a module:

 ```ruby